Centenary March: First stage (Alba Iulia–Căianu Mic)

-On July 5, the first stage of the Centenary March ended in Căianu Mic, in the Bistrița-Năsăud County, where the participants received help and support from the locals.
+On 5 July the first stage of the Centenary March ended in Căianu Mic, in Bistrița-Năsăud County, where the participants received help and support from the locals.

 Second stage (Căianu Mic–Bahnea)

-On July 7, the second stage began, which covered Căianu Mic, Cămărașu, Crăiești, Reghin, Târgu Mureș and Bahnea.
+On 7 July the second stage began, which covered Căianu Mic, Cămărașu, Crăiești, Reghin, Târgu Mureș and Bahnea.
 The participants of the first stage passed the Union Flame to those of the second, and these began the journey.
 Under torrential rains, they crossed Lechința, where they were received by the mayor Romeo Florian.
-They also passed through Sărmășel-Gară (thus entering the Mureș County), Satu Nou and Silivașu de Câmpie, where the mayor Ioan Dâmbean assisted them.
+They also passed through Sărmășel-Gară (thus entering Mureș County), Satu Nou and Silivașu de Câmpie, where the mayor Ioan Dâmbean assisted them.
 Then, they spent the night in Crăiești and marched towards Reghin.
 To face the rain, patriotic songs and unionist messages were sung.
 Simion stated that although they rarely have breaks, the participants are not tired and are happy to have already traveled a good distance from Alba Iulia.
-Highlighted Adrian Balica, a 73-year-old man from Grătiești, Moldova, who is the oldest participant.
+Adrian Balica, a 73-year-old man from Grătiești, Moldova, stood out as the oldest participant at the moment.

-The participants reached Fărăgău on July 9.
+The participants reached Fărăgău on 9 July.
 At the entrances of the village, they were received by the priest Hadrian Horațiu Mălinaș and the mayor Ioan Milășan.
 Together, they walked to the center of the village while singing a patriotic song.
 After having lunch and talking with the natives for two hours, the participants resumed their way to Reghin.
 They arrived in the afternoon, and found that the inhabitants of the city had prepared a special reception for them at 18:00 in the parking lot of a restaurant.
 The authorities congratulated the participants for this initiative and urged them to continue taking the Union Flame to Bessarabia.
 Fanfares were played, traditional dances were performed and bread and salt was shared.

-On July 10, the participants arrived in Târgu Mureș.
-They reported that, during the journey through the Mureș County, the march was supported by many local mayors and Eastern Orthodox priests.
+On 10 July the participants arrived in Târgu Mureș.
+They reported that, during the journey through Mureș County, the march was supported by many local mayors and Eastern Orthodox priests.
 At the entrance to the city, a small march was made in front of the Ascension of the Lord Cathedral, shouting Mureș vrea Unire!
 (Mureș wants the Union!).
 Several ordinary citizens, as well as members of various associations such as the New Right Association, the Civic Forum of the Romanians of Covasna, Harghita and Mureș, or the Free Dacians Association, among others, attended the marchers in the city.
 The city council of Târgu Mureș offered accommodation and food for the participants.

-By July 13, the Centenary March was in the village of Bahnea.
+By 13 July the Centenary March was in the village of Bahnea.